 These days, my life is made so much richer thanks to computers and the Internet.
 I've met so many interesting people, and had so many great experiences as a result of our connected world.
 Things have sure come a long way since that first computer I used in high school in 1972 with the data stored on paper tape with punched holes!

 Speaking of computers...
 I really have to salute our local cable company, Charter Communications, and the very fast Internet connection we get with our cable modem.
-I get sustained download speeds of 32 mbps and upload speeds of 4 mbps.
-Test your connection and see how your Internet speed compares to that!
+I get sustained download speeds of 30 mbps and upload speeds of 4 mbps... and in a few months, they're promising to raise that to 60 mbps dowloads!
+Test your connection and see how your Internet speed compares to that.

 I also appreciate great technology when it comes to photography.
 I've actually owned ten different digital cameras over the years... and these days I'm using a Canon EOS 70D digital SLR camera as well as a waterproof Olympus.
 Check out my photo gallery, where you'll see some of the best pictures I've taken with the various digital cameras I've had over the years.
 A few years ago, I took all the best Cocker Spaniel photos I had ever taken and put them together in to what I call "my coffee table book".

 One of the most amazing things I've started to really appreciate about my Digital Rebel is the high definition video it can capture.
 It shoots video in full 1080p resolution... with quality as good as what I'm used to seeing from my blu-ray disc player.
 Take a look at my YouTube page for some videos I've shot in full HD.
 I used the Digital Rebel to create my Cocker Spaniel grooming videos.

 I am totally sold on Canon technology.
 Besides the awesome digital SLR camera, I also use

 a Canon flatbed scanner for scanning prints, slides, and negatives... and I have a Canon Pro-100 printer that has